TBO22/FruitBrainAI/README.md

 <h2>Model Evaluation and Performance</h2>

-<p>The model demonstrates good performance, with an accuracy of 92.88% on the test set.
-The precision and recall scores for the classes are generally high, particularly for <strong>fresh bananas</strong>, which has an impressive precision of 0.98 and recall of 0.97.</p>
+<p>The model demonstrates good performance, with an accuracy of 94.8% on the test set.
+The precision and recall scores for the classes are generally high, particularly for <strong>rotten bananas</strong>, which has an impressive precision of 0.99 and recall of 0.97.</p>

 <h3>Confusion Matrix:</h3>
-<p>The model shows some difficulty with <strong>fresh apples</strong>, having a lower recall (0.87), which might be due to image quality or similarity with other fruit types.
-However, the <strong>rotten bananas</strong> and <strong>rotten apples</strong> classes have very high precision and recall, which is a good indicator that the model can differentiate between fresh and rotten fruits quite well.</p>
+<p>The model shows some difficulty with <strong>rotten apples</strong>, having a lower recall (0.91), which might be due to image quality or similarity with other fruit types.
+However, the <strong>rotten bananas</strong> and <strong>other</strong> classes have very high precision and recall, which is a good indicator that the model can differentiate between fresh and rotten fruits quite well.</p>
 <hr>

 <h2>Conclusion</h2>

 <p>This fruit classification model provides a reliable solution for distinguishing between fresh and rotten fruits, using deep learning techniques with Convolutional Neural Networks (CNN).
-The model achieved a high test accuracy of 92.88% and can be easily used for classifying images of fruits into one of six categories.</p>
+The model achieved a high test accuracy of 94.8% and can be easily used for classifying images of fruits into one of six categories.</p>

 <h3>Future Improvements:</h3>
 <ul>
     <li><strong>Increase dataset size</strong> for better model generalization.</li>
-    <li><strong>Enhance model architecture</strong> by experimenting with different CNN layers or more advanced models like ResNet or Inception.</li>
+    <li><strong>Enhance model architecture</strong> by experimenting with more CNN layers or more advanced models like ResNet or Inception.</li>
     <li><strong>Implement real-time fruit classification</strong> using camera feeds for practical applications.</li>
 </ul>